Cloud Cost Optimization: A Practical FinOps Guide (2025)

 4. Tagging & Allocation: Make Every Euro/Dollar Accountable

 If a resource is untagged, treat it as unowned.
-Unowned resources are the number one cause of waste.
+Unowned resources should be scheduled for cleanup by default.

 5. Budgets, Alerts & Anomaly Detection